Inside: How to plan a trip to and navigate the Round Top Antique Fair. Where to shop, when to go, what to bring, what to wear, and where to stay! ➡

 What to bring to the Round Top Antiques Show.

 - Bring some sort of bag that you don’t mind carrying all day for essentials and small purchases.
 Vendors will hold anything for you that you don’t want to carry around.

 - Your phone for the usual reasons, but also to take pictures of the vendors you need to come back to.
 You can also use your phone to make notes for the same reason.
 If you have a phone battery booster bring it in your car in case you need it so you can grab it before the next stop.

-- Bring a case of bottled water to keep in your car.
+- Carry a water bottle with you.
+And bring a case of bottled water to keep in your car.
 I’m always surprised how much we go through each time.

 Parking and getting around.

 Every venue has parking areas around and behind and most are free.
-This is something I love about shopping here…you are never far from your car and you drive to each location.
+This is something I love about shopping here.
+You’re never far from your car and you drive to each location.